 What Is Love?

 Scripture plainly states that Jesus is love.
-For love, the answer is ALWAYS JESUS.
+When it comes to love, the answer is ALWAYS JESUS.

 Anyone who does not love does not know God, because God is love. - 1 John 4:8